ev3-showcase/message-broker/README.md

 To remove all items created by this template, use
 `oc delete all -l app=hivemq4-example`

 Change the value of the label to whatever you specified for the `NAME` variable during deployment.
+Remove the configmap afterwards, it won't be covered by the `all` statement.
+You can ask for a list of configmaps via `oc get cm`.